Nikola Jokic has 21 points, 16 assists, Nuggets hold off Suns 119-111

 Jusuf Nurkic led the Suns — playing without Devin Booker — with a season-high 31 points but fouled out after being called for a charge with 45 seconds remaining, which was upgraded to a Flagrant 1, meaning Jokic got to shoot two free throws.
 He made one of two for a 115-111 lead and Denver retained possession.

-Jokic followed with a tough layup in traffic with 24.1 seconds remaining to seal it.
+Jokic followed with his tough layup, finishing over three Suns defenders, to put the game away.

+“They’re a good team,” Nurkic said.
+“Give them credit, they got the win.”

-Durant added 30 points but shot just 8 of 25 from the field, including 0 for 5 in the fourth quarter.
-Nurkic shot 13 of 22 from the field.
+Durant added 30 points but shot just 8 of 25 from the field, including 0 for 10 in the second half.
+Nurkic made 13 of 22.

-Durant moved in 10th place on scoring list late in the second quarter, driving the baseline for a layup to pass Moses Malone with 27,411 career points.
+Durant moved in 10th place on scoring list late in the second quarter, driving the baseline for a layup to pass Moses Malone.
+Durant finished the game with 27,423 career points.
+Malone had 27, 409 in the NBA after starting his professional career with two seasons in the ABA.

 Denver jumped out to a 41-30 lead going into the second quarter after shooting 79.2% (19 of 24) from the field.
 The Nuggets settled for a 70-63 advantage at halftime.